OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Workflows/README.md

 ### Input

 When a workflow is executed, the caller can provide input to the workflow instance.
-This input is stored in the `Input` dictionary of the workfow execution context.
+This input is stored in the `Input` dictionary of the workflow execution context.
 This is analogous to providing arguments to a function.

 ### Output

 When a workflow executes, each activity can provide output values to the workflow instance.
-This output is stored in the `Output` dictionary of the workfow execution context.
+This output is stored in the `Output` dictionary of the workflow execution context.
 This is analogous to returning values from a function.

 ### Properties

 When a workflow executes, each activity can set property values to the workflow instance.
-These properties are stored in the `Properties` dictionary of the workfow execution context.
+These properties are stored in the `Properties` dictionary of the workflow execution context.
 Each activity can set and access these properties, allowing a workflow to compute and retrieve information that can then be processed by other activities further down the chain.
 This is analogous to a function setting local variables.